Skip to main content

 Invasive Species Danger

-Florida has a unique mix that leaves the state vulnerable to invasive species: more than 35 international ports of entry and an annual influx of nearly 120 million tourists each year, markets for the non-native animal and nursery trades, and a subtropical climate with elongated growing seasons and few freezes.
+Florida has a unique mix that leaves the state vulnerable to invasive species, with more than 35 international ports of entry and an annual influx of nearly 120 million tourists each year, markets for the non-native animal and nursery trades, and a subtropical climate with elongated growing seasons and few freezes.
 And the resultant list of invasive species runs accordingly long: from Australian pines to water hyacinth, apple snails to lionfish, Africanized honey bees to pythons, iguanas, tegus and more.

 The cost to control just invasive plants in Florida's natural areas and waterways alone runs to $30 million annually.
 And, while experts have labeled as invasive just 4 percent of plant species found in Florida, those species account for 33 percent of the state's total plant biomass, threatening biodiversity.